Estimation of Dynamic Mixed Double Factors Model in High Dimensional Panel Data: Introduction

 \section{Introduction}

 Processing of large scale data sets of macroeconomic has been one of the cumbersome problems in panel data analysis.
-Compared with micro panel data, macro panel data have more indicators which usually correlate each other.
-Panel data include cross section and time series data, so the cross correlation results from two aspects: periods and individuals dependency.
-If these dependency exist, regardless of where they results from, panel data model should be reflected, e.g., comparing economic development situation across countries or regions.
-If every country or region have been regarded as an individual and have been observed by continuous time, they have cross section and time series correlation because some of items have same economic structure and common trends.
-Similarly, micro panel data have analogical issue, e.g., assets allocation and portfolio management in stock market focus on the business industry and security market volatility simultaneously, which also can be seen as cross section and time series correlation, among others.
-On the other hand, these large dimensional panel data sets don't need also to study correlation between variables and individuals, but also need to consider reducing the number of indicators, the later usually be known as dimension reduction techniques.
+Compared with micro panel data, macro panel data { includes} more indicators which { are} usually correlate{ d with} each other.
+Panel data { covers} cross section and time series data, so the cross correlation results from two aspects: periods and individuals dependency.
+If these dependenc{ ies} exist, panel data model should be { considered}, regardless of { the source}, { such as in the situation when we compare} economic development across { different} countries or regions.
+If every country or region { is} regarded as an individual and { observed} by continuous time, cross section and time series correlation { occur since} some of { the} items have { the} same economic structure{ s} and common trends.
+Similarly, { we may encounter analogical issues} in the micro panel data analysis, { for example the business industry and security market volatility are focused simultaneously when we study the assets allocation and portfolio management in stock market, which also can be seen as cross section and time series correlation}.
+On the other hand, { not only correlation between variables and individuals should be considered in high dimensional panel data analysis, how to reduce the number of indicators is also of great importance, which is known as dimension reduction.}

-Factor model have been utilized to analysis large scale macroeconomic data sets long time.
-These macro data sets have hundreds of indicators and some common trends owing to co-movements of variables, where common trends reflect correlation of cross section.
-Chamberlain and Rothschild (1983) utilize approximate factor structure to study risk free arbitrage portfolio for large scale assets when they have weak correlation within each other.
-They obtain the same results as Ross (1976) arbitrage pricing theory.
-Forni et al. (2000) propose the method of identification and estimation in Generalized Dynamic Factor Model (GDFM).
+Factor model have been { used} to { analyze} large scale macroeconomic data sets { for a long time}.
+These macro data sets { consist of} hundreds of indicators and some common trends { can be observed} owing to co-movements of variables, { reflecting the existence of correlation between cross sections}.
+Chamberlain and Rothschild (1983) { employed} approximate factor structure to study risk free arbitrage portfolio { with weak correlation in} large scale assets { analysis}.
+They obtain{ ed} the same { conclusions} as Ross (1976) { did in the} arbitrage pricing theory.
+Forni et al. (2000) propose{ ed} the method of identification and estimation in Generalized Dynamic Factor Model (GDFM).
 GDFM is the factor model which includes the lag term of factors and cross-correlation of idiosyncratic components.